studflexmax/pyviz/content/misc/preface.md

 #### [Bokah](http://bokeh.pydata.org/)
 *  A Python interactivite visualization library that targets modern web browswers for presentation.
+*  **CON**: Performance, when working with large number of data points, it may take impractically long to produce required plots.
+     *  Thus omitted from this primer.
 *  **PRO**: Interactivity, all plots are rendered as javascript widgets;
    therefore, you can manipulate the plots after they have been generated (pinch, zoom, change resolution, etc.).
-*  **CON**: Performance, when working with large number of data points, it may take impractically long to produce required plots.
 *  **SUITABLE**: Context in which the number of data points is managable (in my experience ~5,000 on a laptop) and interactivity is required/prefered (e.g. dashboards, webpages).